soniajoseph/soniajoseph/_posts/2019-06-20-neural-dynamics-primer.md

 The brain is similar: Each neuron follows a simple set of rules, and collectively, the neurons yield complex higher-order behavior, from keeping track of time to singing a tune.
 Granted, real neurons are highly varied and do not all follow the same set of rules, but we often assume that our model neurons do in order to keep things simple.

 Although [many types of these models exist](https://www.ncbi.nlm.nih.gov/pubmed/16022600), I will use Hopfield networks from [this seminal paper](https://www.pnas.org/content/79/8/2554) to demonstrate some general properties.
-Hopfield networks were originally used to model human associative memory, in which a network of simple units converges into stable state, in a process that I will describe below.
+Hopfield networks were originally used to model human associative memory, in which a network of simple units converges into a stable state, in a process that I will describe below.

 ## 2. The Units of the Model